Minkowski content and fractal Euler characteristic for conformal graph directed systems: Introduction

-We also remark that there are several recent articles dealing with the existence of the Minkowski content in higher dimensional ambient spaces.
-An important contribution is provided by \cite{Gatzouras}, where it is shown that the Minkowski content of self-similar sets arising from non-lattice IFS that satisfy the OSC exists.
-Alternative proofs of this result and further investigations on the lattice case are provided in \cite{Trken,LapPeaWin}.
-Minkowski measurability of self-conformal sets in higher dimensional ambient spaces has been studied in \cite{Diss}.
-There it is shown that, under certain geometric conditions, a self-conformal set arising from a non-lattice cIFS is Minkowski measurable.
-For an overview of the recent development of this research area we refer the reader to the survey article \cite{survey}.
+For an overview of the relevant literature and more background on the (local) Minkowski content and the (local) fractal Euler characteristic as well as an overview of the recent development of this research area, we refer the reader to \cite{KesKom} and the survey \cite{survey}.
+Moreover, there are several recent articles concerning higher dimensional ambient spaces.
+In \cite{Gatzouras} it is shown that the Minkowski content of self-similar sets arising from non-lattice sIFS that satisfy the OSC exists.
+Alternative proofs of this result and further investigations on the lattice case are provided in \cite{Trken}, \cite{LapPeaWin}, where tube formulas and zeta-functions are used.
+Such tube formulas have been extended to limit sets of sGDS in \cite{Trken_graph-directed}.
+Minkowski measurability of self-conformal sets in higher dimensional ambient spaces has been studied in \cite{Bohl}, \cite{Diss}.
+There, it is shown that, under certain geometric conditions, a self-conformal set arising from a non-lattice cIFS is Minkowski measurable.
+Moreover, fractal curvature measures and their average versions are studied.

 This article is organised as follows.
-In \cref{sec:cGDS} we give the construction of cGDS and their limit sets.
-In \cref{sec:results} we present our main results on the existence of the Minkowski content, the fractal Euler characteristic and their local versions. \Cref{sec:examples} is devoted to demonstrating how the new results can be applied to various classes of examples of limit sets of cGDS. \Crefrange{sec:preliminaries}{sec:specialcases} deal with the proofs of the main theorems.
-More precisely, in \cref{sec:preliminaries} we provide some background and prove auxiliary results.
-With this knowledge we provide the proofs of our main theorems concerning limit sets of cGDS (\cref{curvatureresult,conformalMinkowski}) in \cref{sec:proofs}. \Cref{sec:specialcases} deals with the proofs of \cref{similars,thm:imafcm}, which are concerned with the special cases of sGDS as well as $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of sGDS.
+In Sec.~\ref{sec:cGDS} we give the construction of cGDS and their limit sets.
+In Sec.~\ref{sec:results} we present our main results on the existence of the Minkowski content, the fractal Euler characteristic and their local versions.
+Sec.~\ref{sec:examples} is devoted to demonstrating how the new results can be applied to various classes of examples of limit sets of cGDS.
+Sec.~\ref{sec:preliminaries} to \ref{sec:specialcases} deal with the proofs of the main theorems.
+More precisely, in Sec.~\ref{sec:preliminaries} we provide some background and prove auxiliary results.
+With this preparation we provide the proofs of our main results concerning limit sets of cGDS (Thm.~\ref{thm:curvatureresult} and Prop.~\ref{thm:conformalMinkowski}) in Sec.~\ref{sec:proofs}.
+Sec.~\ref{sec:specialcases} is devoted to the proofs of Thms.~\ref{thm:similars} to \ref{thm:analytic} dealing with the special cases of sGDS as well as piecewise $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of sGDS.